jcarenza/allisoncarenza/src/posts/lees-summit-airport.md

 ---
-title: 'Lees Summit Airport'
+title: "Lees Summit Airport"
-description: '<p>If you&apos;ve been with me for awhile you might recognize this little family.
-I&apos;ve been photographing the Parish family for [&hellip;]</p>
+description: "If you&apos;ve been with me for awhile you might recognize this little family.
+I&apos;ve been photographing the Parish family for "
-'
-publishDate: 'Jul 31, 2014'
+publishDate: "Jul 31, 2014"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/par11.jpg'
+heroImage: "/media/par11.jpg"
-alt: 'Lees Summit Airport'
+alt: "Lees Summit Airport"
-slug: 'lees-summit-airport'
+slug: "lees-summit-airport"
-category: ['Family Pictures']
+category: ["Family Pictures"]
 tags: []
 ---